Top 9 Gambling Gods & Their Unique Stories

 However, according to many stories, he doesn’t ask for much proof.
 All you need to do is offer him a drink or answer his riddle correctly.

-It would be best if you showed respect by offering him a drink to convince him you deserve good fortune in gambling.
+It would be best if you showed respect by offering him a drink to convince him you deserve good fortune at the blackjack table.

 Geifon: The Norse Dealer of Destiny